Menu

 LUNCH BREAK: 11:45 -1:00 PM, each one to his/her/their own.
 A list of nearby restaurants will be provided.

-1:00-2:00 PM Tour of the Denver Public Library Map Collection
+1:00-2:00 PM Tour of the Denver Public Library's Special Collections and Archives

 Clayton Jones—Alvar Núñez Cabeza de Vaca’s Encounter with Native American Gender and Sexuality during the Narváez Expedition